cjoleary/FEWD-Project-8/README.md

 # FEWD-Project-8
- Create an Employee Directory using an API
+ Use an API to Create an Employee Directory